 How to successfully grow and build a Facebook group

 Before you can really start making money with Facebook Groups, you need to have a large community.
 If you are already the admin of a popular group with more than 1,000 members, you can skip this section.

 If you are starting from scratch, the first thing you need to is determine a purpose and goal.
 This will help you create an environment in your group that attracts like-minded people who want to interact with you and each other.

 A specific goal and purpose will attract the target audience you are looking for.
-For example, let’s say you are a fitness instructor who wants to teach a class specifically for mature women who are entering menopause.
+For example, let’s say you are a female fitness instructor looking for a side hustle to make some extra money who wants to teach a class specifically for mature women who are entering menopause.